Denislavv/Cheat-Sheet-Project/README.md

-# Cheat-Sheet-Project
+# About my first project!
-This is my first solo project via CodeCademy!
+This is a cheat sheet I made as a simple project for CodeCademy!